-From the 20th July 2016 Directive 2009/39/EC (PARNUTs) is repealed by Regulation (EU) No 609/2013 of 12 June 2013 on food intended for infants and young children, food for special medical purposes, and total diet replacement for weight control.
+Formerly Foods for Particular Nutritional Uses (PARNUTs) is repealed by Regulation (EU) No. 609/2013 of 12 June 2013 on food intended for infants and young children, food for special medical purposes, and total diet replacement for weight control.
 See New Rules Update.

 - European Communities (Processed Cereal-based foods and baby foods for Infants and Young Children) Regulations, 2007 (S.I.
 No 776 of 2007)

 Commission Directive 2006/125/EC requires the indication of the presence or the absence of gluten when the product is intended for infants below six months of age.
-The absence of gluten in those products should be indicated in accordance with the requirements laid down in Regulation (EC) No 41/2009.
+The absence of gluten in those products should be indicated in accordance with the requirements laid down in Regulation (EC) No 41/2009 (no longer in force).

 In addition to the requirements relating to processed cereal-based foods and baby foods for infants and young children in Commission Directive 2006/125/EC, there are also specific provisions in other legislation for example food hygiene, the use of food additives, the presence of contaminants in the products and on the use of materials intended to come into contact with foodstuffs etc which also apply